Reimirno/crwn-clothing/README.md

 A fully-fledged E-commerce website designed for a hypothetical company, implemented in React.

-The `heroku` branch is hosted at [Heroku](https://reimirno-crwn-live.herokuapp.com/).

-You can also clone the `main` branch and run a local server.
+The `main` branch is hosted at [Heroku](https://reimirno-crwn-live.herokuapp.com/).
+You can also clone it and run a local server.

 ## Available Scripts